9. JavaScript: Data Types

 • Data Type

-Avatar: The Last Airbender Element Training Game (created by Kode With Klossy Alum, Riya Patel!).
+Avatar: The Last Airbender Element Training Game (created by Kode With Klossy alumna, Riya Patel!).
 Choose any element you’d like!

 As you play, consider these questions: